 Once set up accurately, Shopify Markets offers considerable benefits to businesses selling online.
 In essence, they allow you to list products and sell directly to customers in multiple countries, through multiple currencies, and with a single integration.

-Getting to know how to configure Shopify Markets provides several perks: low transaction fees on international sales, reduced shipping costs due to pricing adjustment, and the option to launch localized websites or apps.
+Getting to know how to configure Shopify Markets provides several perks: low transaction fees on Shopify international sales, reduced shipping costs due to pricing adjustment, and the option to launch localized websites or apps.
 You can find out more about pricing plans in our article.

 Access to International Markets

 Shopify Markets works as a platform that saves you time by removing a lot of manual processes involved with importing and exporting abroad.
 It reduces bureaucracy and gives you access to major global markets.
-Once you are selling abroad, you can use Shopify’s multilingual and multi-currency functionalities to configure your website in any language your target audience speaks and its currency.
+Once you are selling internationally, you can use Shopify’s multilingual and multi-currency functionalities to configure your website in any language your target audience speaks and its currency.

 Earlier, you needed to open a new store to accept a new currency.
 But with Shopify Markets, you get one place to accept several currencies.

-For example, when an EU brand delivers products to several neighboring countries.
+For example, when an EU brand sells products to several neighboring countries.
 Earlier, this company needed a separate store for Germany, France and Netherlands.
 Now, these efforts are not needed: everything can be done in one store.

 Launch Localized Websites or Apps

-Main Features of Shopify Markets
+Main Features of International Selling With Shopify Markets

 Shopify Markets allows a business to reach more customers by having only one online storefront.
 Small and large businesses alike can quickly start an international eCommerce strategy without hiring extra employees dedicated to handling the challenges typically involved with cross-border sales.
 This is possible thanks to the built-in features you can enjoy within Shopify Markets.